 Alexandria is a city located in Egypt.
-It is the second largest by population, and it is also one of the country’s largest economic centers.
-At last count, the population was nearing 5 million, exceeding 4.9 million at the end of 2016.
+It is the second largest by population in the country, and it is also one of the country’s most significant economic centers.
+At last count, the population was nearing 5.17 million by November of 2017; previously exceeding 4.9 million at the end of 2016.

-The primary religions practiced in the city of Alexandria are Islam, Christianity and Judaism.
+The primary religions practiced in the city of Alexandria are Islam, Christianity, and Judaism.
 Most residents are Sunni Muslims.
 The city has seen significant population growth throughout its history, primarily attributed to high birth rates and migration from rural areas.

 It is believed that Alexander the Great founded the city of Alexandria in 331 BC.
 During ancient times, it was an important cultural and intellectual center.
 Since its establishment, religion has always been important within the city, from being the center of Hellenism to later becoming home to the largest community of Jewish people in the world.
 It also, for a number of years, served as the capital of Egypt.

-In its earliest history, several battles were fought in the area and Alexandria went under the control of different rulers.
+In its earliest history, several battles were fought in the area, and Alexandria went under the control of different rulers.
 In 1517, the city was overtaken by the Ottoman Turks and was under their rule until nearly the 1800s.

-In the years that followed, the city was occupied by British Naval forces and in the 1950s, Europeans began leaving the city following the Suez Crisis.
+In the years that followed, the city was occupied by British Naval forces, and in the 1950s, Europeans began leaving the city following the Suez Crisis.

 Alexandria Population Growth

-The city of Alexandria has seen significant growth throughout the years, due to its important role as an economic center of Egypt.
+The city of Alexandria has seen significant growth throughout the years, due to its essential role as an economic center of Egypt.
 The city has also become known as one that has a laid-back culture, making it appealing to immigrants.
 Because of the city’s culture, history and commerce, the population is expected to continue to grow, with the next milestone of 5 million residents just over the horizon.